Best Of16 min read

 Pros:

-• Official WordPress.org recommendation
+• WordPress.org recommendation is huge

-• 97-day money-back guarantee — it's essentially risk-free to try
+• 97-day money-back guarantee — basically risk-free

-• 100% uptime guarantee with actual accountability
+• 100% uptime guarantee with actual teeth

 • Transparent pricing (renewal increases are smaller than most competitors)